dfuse-io/playground-eosio-dfuse-mindreader-firehose/README.md

-## Playground - Generate dfuse Block using Mindreader
+## Playground - Generate dfuse Block using Mindreader and start dfuse Firehose

 In this playground, we show case how you can start syncing a dfuse Mindreader with your network in a process and start the dfuse Firehose app that consumes those blocks to offer a stream of blocks.